 Mr Krakowiak specialises in trademark and design registration, maintenance, licensing and protection, as well as unfair competition matters, including litigation and anti-counterfeiting actions.
 He is responsible for the Polish trademark portfolios of some of the world’s leading companies from all areas of business, including several major sports organisations.
 He represents clients before the Polish Patent Office, EUIPO and the administrative, civil and arbitration courts.
 He also cooperates with customs, prosecution and enforcement authorities.

 Since 2012, Mr Krakowiak has been president of the Polish National Group of the Association for the Protection of Intellectual Property (AIPPI); he is also a member of the AIPPI Standing Committee – Trademarks.
-He currently serves on the Programming Advisory Council of the International Trademark Association (INTA).
-He is also chair of the Europe and Central Asia Sub-committee of the INTA Legislation and Regulation Committee (2016-2017).
-Previously, he chaired the INTA Anti-counterfeiting Committee (2014-2015) and its EU Sub-committee (2012-2013).
-He is also a member of the Regional Council of Mazowsze Region and of the Legislation Committee of the Polish Chamber of Patent Attorneys.
-From 2005 to 2009 he was vice president of the chamber’s Disciplinary Court of Appeal.
+He is, for the second term, chair of the Europe and Central Asia Sub-committee of the Legislation and Regulation Committee of the International Trademark Association (INTA); previously, he chaired the INTA Anti-counterfeiting Committee (2014-2015) and its EU Sub-committee (2012-2013); in 2016 he was honoured with the INTA Volunteer Service Award for the Advancement of Trademark Law.
+Mr. Krakowiak is also vice president of the Disciplinary Court of Appeal of the Polish Chamber of Patent Attorneys and vice chair of the chamber’s Legislation Committee.

 Mr Krakowiak is a frequent speaker and moderator at conferences and seminars in Poland and worldwide.
 He lectures to trainee patent and trademark attorneys, particularly on enforcement of IP rights through customs measures.